Sunday, 18 October 2009

 It is now many years since Andrew Smith proposed his one-scale model of holarchy as an alternative to Ken Wilber's quadrant model, yet few people in the integral movement still seem to appreciate the benefits that the former has over the latter.
-In an attempt to redress this imbalance I have, in a series of articles available on the Integral World website (http://www.integralworld.net), attempted to draw out the implications of Smith's model for our understanding of both individual and collective development, and to show how it is able to account for the major features of all other existing models.
+In an attempt to redress this imbalance I have, in a series of articles available on the Integral World website (http://www.integralworld.net) and on this blog, attempted to draw out the implications of Smith's model for our understanding of both individual and collective development, and to show how it is able to account for the major features of all other existing models.

 In my view, one of the most simple yet important insights offered by Smith's model is the distinction between intermediate and autonomous holons.
 To put it simply, intermediate holons have an entirely holarchical structure, in which each stage is subsumed within a strict hierarchy of development, while autonomous holons have a "mixed" structure in which all stages from a particular level exist in both free and embedded forms.